A Feasibility-Driven Approach to Control-Limited DDP: Results

 In \fref{fig:cost_iterations_initial_conditions}, we show the cost evolution for $10$ different initial configurations of the reaching goal task.
-The target and initial configurations are (3, 0, 1) and (-0.3 $\pm$ 0.6, 0, 0) \si{\metre}, respectively.
-Infeasible iterations, in Box-\gls{fddp}, produce a very low cost in the first iterations.
+The target and initial configurations are $(3, 0, 1)$ and $(-0.3 \pm 0.6, 0, 0)$ \si{\metre}, respectively.
+Infeasible iterations, in \textsc{Box-\gls{fddp}}, produce a very low cost in the first iterations.
 The squashing approach is the most sensitive to initial conditions.
-However, on average, it produces slightly better solutions than Box-\gls{ddp}.
-This is in contrast to the reported results in~\cite{tassa-icra14}, where the performance was analyzed only for \gls{lq} optimal control problem.
+However, on average, it produces slightly better solutions than \textsc{Box-\gls{ddp}}$^+$.
+This is in contrast to the reported results in~\cite{tassa-icra14}, where the performance was analyzed only for the linear-quadratic regulator problem.